The AI Discipline Gap

 The Core Principle

-AI doesn’t replace thinking—it requires it.
+AI doesn’t replace thinking.

 Used improperly, it: